MXh1n/C-Modern-Approach-Solutions/chapter_5/11/README.md

+# Chapter 5 question 11

-# 11. Write a program that asks the user for a two-digit number, then prints the English word for the number:
+Write a program that asks the user for a two-digit number, then prints the English word for the number:

 ```
 Enter a two-digit number: 45.